-An unpaid seller's right against the goods are:
+According to Section 46, an unpaid seller's right against the goods are:

 - (a) A lien or right of retention

 - (b) The right of stoppage in transit.

 - (c) The right of resale.

 - (d) The right to withhold delivery

-- (a) Right of Lien (Sections 47-49 and 54) An unpaid seller in possession of goods sold, may exercise his lien on the goods, i.e., keep the goods in his possession and refuse to deliver them to the buyer until the fulfilment or tender of the price in cases where:
+(a) Right of Lien (Sections 47-49 and 54) An unpaid seller who is in possession of goods sold, may exercise his lien on the goods, i.e., keep the goods in his possession and refuse to deliver them to the buyer until the payment or tender of the price in cases where:

-- (i) the goods have been sold without stipulation as to credit; or

-- (ii) the goods have been sold on credit, but the term of credit has expired; or

-- (iii) the buyer becomes insolvent.
+- (i) the goods have been sold without any stipulation as to credit; or - (ii) the goods have been sold on credit, but the term of credit has expired; or - (iii) the buyer becomes insolvent.